Required Disclosures

 - Wildland Fire Zone (§ 4136)

-New Home Insulation (16 CFR § 460.16) – Only applicable for “new home sellers”, this federal code demands that the transferor disclose the type, R-value, and thickness of the insulation that will be installed into the property during construction.
+New Home Insulation (16 CFR § 460.16) – Applicable only to “new home sellers,” this federal code requires the transferor to disclose the type, R-value, and thickness of the insulation to be installed in the property during construction.

 Notice of Your “Supplemental” Property Tax Bill (§ 1102.6c) – This disclosure requires the seller (or their agent) to provide the buyer with a notice that contains a statement indicating that the transferee may receive supplemental tax bills upon the transfer of ownership.